George Vancouver: Vancouver Expedition

-Vancouver entered the Strait of Juan de Fuca, between Vancouver Island and the present-day Washington state mainland, on 29 April 1792.
+Vancouver entered the Strait of Juan de Fuca, between Vancouver Island and the modern Washington state mainland, on 29 April 1792.
 His orders included a survey of every inlet and outlet on the west coast of the mainland, all the way north to Alaska.
 Most of this work was in small craft propelled by both sail and oar; manoeuvring larger sail-powered vessels in uncharted waters was generally impractical and dangerous.

 Vancouver named many features for his officers, friends, associates, and his ship Discovery, including: